emgsilva/esilva.net/_posts/2022-10-11-automated-software-architecture-visualization.md

 This is the first article of a series on this topic.
 In the following article, I will explore the topic of the last section and reflect on my learnings, developments, and perspective.
 In particular, I will look at the ideas discussed in this article and how to integrate the “social system” perspective,  i.e., be able to visualize and understand the sociotechnical systems architecture.

-I have been researching the topic of sociotechnical systems architecture visualization and understanding for a while ([esilva.net/sociotechnical](esilva.net/sociotechnical)).
-This is also a topic I am now actively helping companies with my consulting services ([esilva.net/consulting](esilva.net/consulting)).
-If any of this is of interest to you, feel free to [contact me](eduardo@esilva.net) or arrange a [free 30 min check-in](https://calendly.com/esilva-net/30min).
+I have been researching the topic of sociotechnical systems architecture visualization and understanding for a while ([esilva.net/sociotechnical](https://esilva.net/sociotechnical)).
+This is also a topic I am now actively helping companies with my consulting services ([esilva.net/consulting](https://esilva.net/consulting)).
+If any of this is of interest to you, feel free to [contact me](mailto:eduardo@esilva.net) or arrange a [free 30 min check-in](https://calendly.com/esilva-net/30min). a

 ## References